sushislicer/testrepo3/documents/plan.md

   1. Choose an initial “bad” view (e.g., front view where handle is occluded).
   2. For each step `t`:
      - Render RGB from current view.
-     - Run CLIPSeg → mask.
      - Run Point-E multi-seed generation.
+     - For each Point‑E generation: render 3 views (0/120/240° yaw), run CLIPSeg per render, and project masks back to 3D to get semantic weights.
      - Compute variance field and semantic score.
-     - Log total variance, mask statistics, and any debug images.
+     - Log total variance, semantic statistics, and any debug images.
      - Invoke policy to get `next_view_id`.
      - Move to next view.
   3. After `K` steps, compute final handle localization and mark success/failure.